1j01/midiflip/README.md

 ## CLI Installation

 Install [Node.js](https://nodejs.org/) if you haven't already.
-Then open a terminal/command prompt and enter `npm install midiflip -g`
+Then open a terminal/command prompt and run `npm install midiflip -g`

 You should now have access to the `midiflip` command.